 1. Go in the first week

-In previous years it was via Ticketmaster and you needed to be quick.
+In previous years the resale was via Ticketmaster and you needed to be quick.
 Several hundred tickets for Centre Court and Court 3 went on sale at 9am the day before.
 Returns for the same courts went on sale roughly 48 hours before the start of play, also via Ticketmaster.

 3. Join the queue

 It’s first-come, first… serve (sorry) so the earlier you join the queue the better.
 If you want a show court you’ll need to be there overnight.
-A limited number of tickets are available for Centre, No.1 and No.2 Court.
-It’s one per person so you need to be queing together to get more than one.
+A limited number of tickets are available for Centre, No.1 and No.2 Courts.
+Only one ticket can be bought per person, so you need to be queuing together to get more than one.

 For other tickets, well the earlier the better is still the case.
-We arrived at just after 7am, and didn’t get into the grounds until just gone 1pm!
+Historically, we’ve arrived at around 7am, and didn’t get into the grounds until just gone 1pm!
 But for most of that time we were just sat in the sun in a field which was actually really nice – just bring a book!
+There are toilets, food outlets and water refill stations.

 Gates open gradually from 9.45am and play normally starts on outer courts around 11am.
-There’s usually a comprehensive guide to the queue on the Wimbledon website.
+There’s usually a comprehensive guide to the queue on the Wimbledon website which details how it’s handled.

 4. Get a ground pass

-You can watch some quality tennis on the outer courts for a fraction of the price.
-In week two you’ll have fewer singles to watch but don’t worry, there’ll be some great doubles action if you go Monday or Tuesday.
+The best way to save money on Wimbledon is to get a Grounds Pass – these let you watch some quality tennis on the outer courts for a fraction of the price.
+In week two you’ll have fewer singles to watch but don’t worry, there’ll be some great doubles action if you go on a Monday or Tuesday.

 4. Bring your own food

 Once you’re in, it gets very expensive.
-Check the T&Cs on your ticket, but to avoid paying high prices for disappointing burgers, bring a packed lunch.
-The same with drinks.
-You can bring your own booze – though not spirits – and there are limits per person.
+Check the T&Cs on your ticket and on the Wimbledon website, but to avoid paying high prices for disappointing burgers, bring a picnic.
+The same is the case with drinks.
+You’re allowed to bring your own booze – though not spirits – and there are (fairly generous) limits per person.
+Remember to bring along a corkscrew to avoid taking a bottle of wine on a day trip (speaking from experience).

-Don’t forget a bottle of water – there are fountains where you can refill.
+Don’t forget a bottle of water – there are fountains where you can refill – and bring along sun cream, or risk paying over the odds for it in the shop.
 You’ll save near on £20 this way, if not more.

 5. Go there after work